 Soon, Michael’s low-budget eating took a toll on his health.
 He suffered from gastritis and high cholesterol.
 Lacking proper insurance, he ignored his illnesses.
 But he could not deny that he needed medical attention when, four years ago, he collapsed in a customer’s home on a job.

 Michael began frequenting Amsterdam, where the staff helped him find over-the-counter medicines he could afford.
-When he couldn’t pay, they covered his bills until he was back on his feet.

 “You think CVS would do that for me?”
 He laughed at his own rhetorical question.
 “That’s why I come back every week.
 Local joints like this one, people like me owe them everything.”

-But Michael knew that Amsterdam’s support for undocumented people is no substitute for government policy.
+But Michael knew that Amsterdam’s support was no substitute for government policy.
 In January 2017, the Justice Department threatened to issue subpoenas to twenty-three sanctuary cities—including New York—if they did not prove that law enforcement officers were cooperating with federal immigration officers.
 Attorney General Sessions has attempted to cut off sanctuary cities’ federal funding, and Immigration and Customs Officials have increased their immigration raids, often arriving in courts, unannounced, to make arrests.
 Given these realities, The Politic has used the pseudonyms Maria and Michael to protect our sources’ identities.

 In President Trump’s first 100 days in office, New York saw 17 arrests of undocumented residents at city courthouses.
 By contrast, the last two years of the Obama Administration saw a total of 19 arrests, according to the Immigrant Defense Project, a nonprofit legal advocacy organization.